The Centre for Science and Policy was launched in 2009 following donations from the David Harding Foundation and the Isaac Newton Trust.

 The Centre was built on the success of the Cambridge University Government Policy Programme (CUGPOP) which was set up to promote understanding of scientific and technological advances, and their implications for government planning and policy.

-CUGPOP was extremely successful in its mission and revealed a gulf in understanding between policy professionals and scientists.
+CUGPOP was successful in its mission of promoting a greater understanding of science among policy professionals.
 The programme was cited in a report by the Council for Science and Technology on How Academia and Government Can Work Together (2008) as a good example of communication and collaboration in practice.
-This report recommended further capacity-building activities to enhance the engagement between policy professionals and academics, and to bring about better-informed, evidence-based public policy.
+This report recommended further capacity-building activities to enhance the engagement between policy professionals and academics, and to bring about better-informed public policy.
 It is this need that the Centre for Science and Policy was set up to address.